winglang/wing/docs/04-reference/winglang-spec.md

 (virtual) methods.

 Multiple inheritance is invalid and forbidden.
-Multiple implementations of various interfaces are allowed.
+Multiple implementations of various interfaces is allowed.
 Multiple implementations of the same interface is invalid and forbidden.

 In methods if return type is missing, `: void` is assumed.